Super long content can generate more leads. But it also presents a design challenge.

 As a business, the most important thing to remember is that your visitors will read your content—if it’s well-written and engaging.
 People leave when content is dull or difficult to read, when there are few visual cues for them to find their place, and when there are no other pieces of supporting content such as images or video.

-Need help with longform design on your website?
+Need help with longform for your Michigan website design?
 Contact us.
 We’d love an opportunity to work with you to create a showcase for some of your best content.